 Crossing to/from northern Thailand at Chiang Khong on the Thai side of the Mekong and Huay Xai on the Laos side is popular with travelers coming from northern Thailand.
 This is the starting point for two-day boat trips to Luang Prabang.

 Boat trips to/from Cambodia: Stung Treng - Veun Kham border checkpoint (crossing Mekong River) has been closed for foreigners.
-There is no longer immigration office at this crossing, that means foreigners can no longer cross the river to Laos from Cambodia or vice versa, unless they do it illegally.
+There is no longer immigration office at this river crossing, that means foreigners can no longer cross the river to Laos from Cambodia or vice versa, unless they do it illegally.
 Locals can still cross the border at this crossing point.
+There is an international border crossing between Laos and Cambodia at

 Crossing to/from Myanmar, Xieng Kok on the Mekong to north of Huay Xai in Laos, at present foreigners cannot legally cross between Laos and Myanmar.
 To travel to Laos from Myanmar, foreigners need to go via Thailand or other Laos' neighbor countries.